gadget78/xahl-node/README.md

 # Node IP Permissions

-the setup script adds 3 IPs by default to the nginx_allowlist.conf file, these are, the detected SSH IP, the external nodes IP, and the local enviroment IP.
+the setup script adds 3 IPs by default to the nginx_allowlist.conf file, these are, the detected SSH IP, the external nodes IP, and the local environment IP.

 In order to add/remove access to your node, you adjust the addresses within the `nginx_allowlist.conf` file